Demonstration plant for carbon capture 2023

 Through an EUDP-supported project, ARC, together with DTU, Pentair and Rambøll, is investigating how carbon capture is best connected to waste incineration, and whether it can be made energy-neutral by using heat energy from the carbon capture process for district heating.

 Carbon capture is particularly interesting in relation to energy utilization of waste, as it is possible to capture large amounts of biogenic CO2, whereby a plant can help to actively lower the total amount of CO2 in the atmosphere.
-About two-thirds of the CO2 discharge from Amager Bakke consists of biogenic CO2
+Roughly two-thirds of the CO2 discharge from Amager Bakke consists of biogenic CO2.

 The challenge of connecting carbon capture for a waste-to-energy plant is, however, that there are many variations in the composition of the flue gas that come from energy utilization of waste, as the waste brought to the plant is varied.
 This means that a carbon capture plant connected to waste energy must be able to handle changes without affecting efficiency.

-The trials on a small pilot plant in 2021 were very promising in terms of the efficiency of capture.
+The trials on a small pilot plant in 2021-2022 were very promising in terms of the efficiency of capture.
 A decision has therefore been made to continue them.
-In 2023, we plan to build a larger demonstration plant with a capacity of 160 kg per hour.
+In late 2023, we have commissioned a larger demonstration plant with a capacity of capturing up to 160 kg per hour.
 The plant is designed to verify the results obtained from the pilot plant.
 Fewer solvents will be tested, but they have to remain in the plant for a longer period.
 How a simulated connection to the district heating network will affect carbon capture will also be studied.
-Captured CO2 must be pressurised and condensed into a liquid which will be used for various practical purposes
+Captured CO2 will be pressurised and condensed into a liquid which will be used for various practical purposes.

-- to reduce the energy requirement (electricity/steam) even more than we achieved in the pilot plant
+- reduce the energy requirement (electricity/steam) even more than we achieved in the pilot plant

-- to simulate connection to the district heating network – to make the most of the heat
+- simulate the connection to the district heating network – to make the most of the surplus heat from the capture process.

-The demonstration plant will in every way resemble a full-scale plant, although of course it will be much smaller.
+The demonstration plant resembles in every way a full-scale plant, although of course it is much smaller.

 Demonstration plant versus pilot plant